axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 This option is mandatory for this destination.

-Make sure that the URL ends with `_bulk`, this is the Elasticsearch API endpoint that properly parses the messages sent by {{% productparam "abbrev" %}}.
+Make sure that the URL ends with `_bulk`, this is the Elasticsearch API endpoint that properly parses the messages sent by {{% param "product.abbrev" %}}.

-In case the server on the specified URL returns a redirect request, {{% productparam "abbrev" %}} automatically follows maximum 3 redirects.
+In case the server on the specified URL returns a redirect request, {{% param "product.abbrev" %}} automatically follows maximum 3 redirects.
 Only HTTP and HTTPS based redirections are supported.

 {{% include-headless "chunk/destination-load-balancing-url.md" %}}